Skip to main content

 The Spreadsheet Navigation Reality

-Finding quality Fred Perry listings on CNFans requires patience.
+Finding quality Fred Perry listings on 100buy requires patience.
 The spreadsheet isn't organized by quality tier, so you'll wade through dozens of identical-looking listings with minimal differentiation.
 Seller photos are often stock images that don't represent actual product quality.
 Customer reviews are sparse and frequently unhelpful.

 Your best strategy: identify 3-4 sellers with consistent positive feedback, order samples from each, and compare quality directly.
 Yes, this increases upfront cost, but it's the only way to avoid the ¥45 garbage-tier batches that waste your money entirely.